What are Stakeholder in SOC 2

 Hazards of Undefined Accountability

 Ambiguity in stakeholder roles critically undermines compliance by dispersing accountability and fragmenting the evidence chain.
-When control owners are not clearly designated, overlapping responsibilities create gaps in control mapping, weakening your audit window and exposing the organization to overlooked risks and regulatory challenges.
+When control owners are not clearly designated, overlapping responsibilities create gaps in control mapping, weakening your audit window and exposing the organisation to overlooked risks and regulatory challenges.

 Disruptions in Evidence Collection and Regulatory Alignment